Army PFC Vicente Ramirez

-On Sept.23, 2006, while Private First Class Ramirez was filling in for his squad’s routine driver, a call came in to request assistance for a teammate who had been wounded while out on surveillance.
+On Sept.
+24, 2006, while Private First Class Ramirez was filling in for his squad’s routine driver, a call came in to request assistance for a teammate who had been wounded while out on surveillance.
 En route to help with the rescue and medical evacuation, PFC Ramirez’s vehicle ran over an improvised explosive device (IED).
 Upon regaining consciousness after the blast, PFC Ramirez did not know how badly the vehicle was damaged, but knew he had to leave to scene.
-He attempted to drive further to safety, but soon realized that his legs were severely injured and pulled the vehicle over.
+He attempted to drive further to safety, but quickly realized that the vehicle was too damaged to move.
 Moments later, members from his platoon arrived in a second vehicle to take him and the others back to camp.
 On their return trip, they hit another IED, filling the vehicle’s interior with flames.
 The group evacuated the burning vehicle and took shelter nearby.
 PFC Ramirez and his teammates were then picked up by a different platoon and returned to Camp Ramadi, where he was treated for his injuries.

-PFC Ramirez spent four months recovering at Walter Reed, where he also met his wife Becky, an Army medical sergeant.
+PFC Ramirez spent four months recovering at Walter Reed.
 After repeated infections and multiple surgeries, he elected to have his left leg amputated.

 In the years since his wartime injury, Vicente has returned to doing the activities he loves, including competitive sports, riding a motorcycle and working on cars, while working part time at a local commissary.
 He enjoys playing sled hockey, and hopes to get back into playing softball, although he finds it difficult to stand for long periods.
-Currently, he and Becky and the couple’s two children, Cade and Ison, live in a non-accessible home, preventing him from resting properly.
-The end result is constant pain, which Vicente says brings about frustration, often causing him to rush through events and activities with family.
-An adapted home from Homes For Our Troops will afford him the ability to maneuver a wheelchair because of its open floor plan, eliminating much of his daily stress.
+Previously, he lived in a non-accessible home, which prevented him from resting properly.
+The end result was constant pain, which Vicente said brought about frustration, often causing him to rush through events and activities with his family.
+His adapted home from Homes For Our Troops affords him the ability to maneuver a wheelchair because of its open floor plan, eliminating much of his daily stress.

-With the financial burden of a monthly mortgage lifted, Vicente and Becky will be able to focus on providing a future for their two children.
-They have chosen Florida as the location of their new forever home to be close to both of their families.
+With the financial burden of a monthly mortgage lifted, Vicente is able to focus on providing a future for his two children.
+He chose Florida as the location of his new forever home to be close to family.
 He would like to continue his education in criminal justice.